PTRFmX/Re0-HttpServer/README.md

 # Re0-HttpServer

-A self-implemented, simple http server without using Netty, Spring or any other external frameworks
+A self-implemented, simple http server skeleton without using Netty, Spring or any other external frameworks